apache/nuttx/drivers/README.txt

   to manage power usage of a platform by monitoring driver activity and by placing drivers into reduce power usage modes when the drivers are not active.

+pwm/
+  Provides the "upper half" of a pulse width modulation (PWM) driver.
+  The "lower half" of the PWM driver is provided by device-specific logic.
+See include/nuttx/drivers/pwm.h for usage information.

 sensors/
   Drivers for various sensors.
 A sensor driver differs little from